cristian-sulea/cristian-sulea-net/site/index.md

 - develop and manage prototype projects to test the integration of various technologies
 - technical proposals
 - performance improvements
-  Senior Java Developer
-  Entrust | Craiova, Romania
-  July 2007 - February 2008 (8 months)

-Other roles:
-- Firm Administrator (and Partner)
-- Technical Lead
-- Development Lead
-  Other activities and responsibilities:
-- analysis and design for new projects
-- analysis and integration for the new features and change requests for current projects

 ### Senior Java Developer
 **Entrust**\